 While winter sees fewer travelers than many other times of year be prepared to share boardwalks, ski and snowshoe trails, and local businesses with other visitors.
-Please remember to maintain at least six feet of space between you and others both indoors and outdoors and wear a mask.
-All local businesses currently require proper mask usage by those five and older and social distancing.
-For updated information on Montana regulations and protocol regarding coronavirus please click here.
+Please remember to maintain adequate space between you and others both indoors and outdoors.
+And if you feel unwell please wear a mask.
 We thank you in advance for helping keep our community healthy and safe while exploring and enjoying your visit.

 Protect the Outdoors

 Remember to always stay on boardwalks and established trails while adventuring in hydrothermal basins.
 The ground throughout the Mammoth Terraces can be dangerous and deceiving.
 Only a fragile layer of travertine may be covering the superheated water underneath.
 Likewise, never touch the water on the terraces as it could burn your skin.
 Please hold onto your hats – and masks! – when it’s windy so they don’t blow off you and onto the basin.
 By packing out your trash and protecting these fragile hydrothermal features you can help ensure they are intact for the enjoyment of future visitors.

 While skiing and snowshoeing you’ll want to maintain a safe distance from wildlife.
 Yellowstone requires visitors to stay at least 25 yards, or the length of a school bus, from all wildlife and to increase that distance to 100 yards from bears and wolves.
 This means that if an animal is blocking the trail you may need to turn around and try a different area.
 Do not attempt to scare wildlife off trails as this creates a dangerous situation for you if the animal becomes agitated and causes undue stress on wildlife.
 For additional information on exploring Yellowstone safely and respectfully please click here.